Skip to content Skip to footer navigation

 Nowadays, stick vacuums come with attachments for everything from picking up pet hair to eliminating cobwebs from crevices and ceilings.
 Then there are the hard floor cleaners, which are part steam mop, and part vacuum.
 These relatively new products aim to combine mopping and sweeping and look similar to a stick vacuum, though are often slightly larger and bulkier.

 While our review found the Dyson V15s Detect Submarine performed well as a stick vacuum, it fell short as a hard floor cleaner.
-Not only that, its price, an eye-watering $1649, means you'll be paying substantially more than a regular Dyson stick vac for something that doesn't deliver on the promise of a combination vacuum/hard floor cleaner.
+Not only that, its price, an eye-watering $1649, means you'll be paying more than a regular Dyson stick vac for something that doesn't deliver on the promise of a combination vacuum/hard floor cleaner.

 CHOICE tester Matthew Tung checking dust canister in a robot vacuum